KAMSC-APCS-A-25-26/apcs-project-1-adamsayshi/src/main/readme.txt

 game will guide you through your life, and it will teach you the cost benefit analysis of various options and teach you several life lessons along the way.
 IMPORTANT: The options will have the valid options in the parenthesis, type one of them precisely.
-If you type in something unkown, it will default to the second option.
+If you type in something unknown, it will default to the second option.

 Title
  - Play, Help, Exit